Erector spinae muscles

 Iliocostalis is the most lateral portion of the erector spinae muscles.
 It is divided regionally into iliocostalis cervicis, iliocostalis thoracis, and iliocostalis lumborum.

-Fibres of the iliocostalis cervicis originate from the posterior tubercles of C4, C5, and C6.
-They insert onto the angle of ribs 3-6.
-Iliocostalis thoracis arises from the transverse process of C7 and the superior borders of the angle of the upper six ribs.
-Its fibres are located more lateral to iliocostalis cervicis, inserting at the upper borders of the angles of the lower six ribs.
+Fibres of the iliocostalis cervicis originate from the angle of ribs 3-6.
+They insert onto the transverse processes of C4, C5, and C6.
+Iliocostalis thoracis arises from the upper borders of the angles of the lower six ribs.
+Its fibres are located more lateral to iliocostalis cervicis, inserting at the transverse process of C7 and the superior borders of the angle of the upper six ribs.
 Iliocostalis lumborum has both lumbar and thoracic parts.

 Iliocostalis thoracis arises from the angle of the lower eight or nine ribs.
 Their tendons join to form a dorsal aponeurosis that covers the lumbar part of iliocostalis lumborum, attaching to the iliac crest.
 Iliocostalis lumborum originates from the transverse processes of L1, L2, L3, and L4.
 It passes inferiorly to insert onto the iliac crest.